hjson/hjson-cpp/README.md

 ## Cmake

 The second easiest way to use hjson-cpp is to either add it as a subfolder to your own Cmake project, or to install the hjson lib on your system by using Cmake.
-Works on Linux and Windows.
+Works on Linux, Windows and MacOS.
 Your mileage may vary on other platforms.

 ### Cmake subfolder